-Jocelyn E. Lavallo is a partner and a business lawyer at Foley & Lardner LLP.
-Jocelyn’s practice focuses on the financing, development, purchase and sale of energy and infrastructure projects, with a primary concentration on solar, wind and energy storage transactions in the United States.
+Jocelyn E. Lavallo’s practice focuses on the financing, development, purchase, and sale of energy and infrastructure projects, with a primary concentration on solar, wind and energy storage transactions in the United States.
 She regularly represents financial institutions and developers in a variety of complex project financings, including construction and term debt financings, partnership flips, sale/leasebacks and asset acquisitions and sales.
 Jocelyn is on the Advisory Board for Foley’s Energy Sector and is also a member of the firm’s Environmental, Social, and Governance (ESG) Team.

 Solar, Wind and Storage Transactions: